Arctostaphylos glandulosa subsp. crassifolia: Taxonomy

 This subspecies is closely related to and grades into Arctostaphylos glandulosa subsp. glandulosa, Eastwood's manzanita.
 Although morphological characteristics were primarily used to key between both subspecies, recent genetic analysis of A. g. subsp. crassifolia populations shows that morphology is a poor predictor of genetic patterns.
 Research concludes that many plants thought to be subsp. crassifolia are instead subsp. glandulosa, although both grade into each other.
 The mixture of traits between populations casts doubt that populations can be assigned names of practical value.
 Current traits useful to identify subsp. crassifolia include the presence of small, markedly flattened fruits and the fact that young stems and leaves lack glandular hairs.

 Distribution and habitat

 Distribution

 The plant is typically found along sandstone terraces and bluffs on the coast of San Diego County, California, and in Baja California, from Tijuana south to Ejido Eréndira.

 In San Diego County, 32 of the 50 occurrences of the plant are located within 10 km of the coast, while the remaining 18 occurrences are located between 10 and 21 km away from the coast and on different soils and vegetation types than the typical sandstones and maritime chaparral.
-The coastal occurrences may be found from Carlsbad south to the Torrey Pines State Reserve.
+The coastal occurrences may be found from Carlsbad south to Torrey Pines State Natural Reserve.
 The inland occurrences are found near San Marcos extending down into Mira Mesa, and southeast to MCAS Miramar and Mission Trails Regional Park.
 Former populations probably existed, but they were probably extirpated before they were mapped.